 The information obtained through our student evaluation processes of RTI, lesson study, and monthly data meetings that evaluate all assessment data will be used to inform classroom practices and determine the academic needs of the student.
 4-Sight data, reading level and fluency assessments, and the previous years' PSSA data will be analyzed to determine areas of strength and areas of concern in the newly adopted Pennsylvania state common core standards.
-ESL students will be evaluated for proficiency level according to WIDA standards.
 Parent and teacher observation data will be used to determine the non-academic needs that may be affecting the student's academic performance.
 All of this information will then be incorporated into the RTI process.
 Students will be taught how to play an active role in achieving success by enabling them to conference and chart their progress in an age appropriate fashion.
 If student does not progress, the IST team will intervene, student will receive one-on-one tutoring by a teacher during the school day.
 Student led conferences will also be utilized to develop the students' ability to assess and present their work.
 Every student will be set on a path to achieve success on the PSSA or PASA assessments.